roy-harmon/RosieLIS/Rosie_Serial_LIS/Readme.md

 ---
 * databaseType - `SQL Server` (default), `MySQL`, or `ODBC`.
 * maxTests - The maximum number of tests allowed by the PendingTests table.
 The default is 6; the default PendingTests table includes fields from `Test1` up to `Test6`, so if you change the maxTests value, be sure to include `Test#` fields up to (and including) the maxTests value.
+* connectionString - The database connection string specific to your server/database installation.
+Typical values might be something like "server=127.0.0.1;database=lisdb;uid=lis_user;pwd=password123".

 ## Usage